International adoption: European countries

+The trends differ from country to country.
+For example Spain, France and Italy experienced a 70% increase in international adoptions between 2000 and 2005, while numbers decreased in Switzerland and Germany, and in Norway remained stable.

-Sex ratio of children adopted (US)
+Sex ratio of children adopted (US and Europe)

 Generally, the US adopts more girls than boys.
 From 1999 to 2012, around 62% of adoptees by US families were girls, and only 38% were boys.
 Yet this discrepancy between female and male adoptees has gradually declined.
 In other words, now the sex ratio of girls and boys adopted is more balanced.

-It used to be true that China had more girls available for adoption, due to the Chinese culture's preference for sons in combination with the official planned birth policy implemented in 1979.
 Until the early 2000s, around 90–95% of Chinese children adopted by American families were girls.
-For numerous reasons, including a recent amendment of the one child policy, the dwindling number of available females for marriage, and an increased prevalence of sex selective abortions, most orphanages in China now house only children with special needs, the majority of which are male.
-Because of the heavy preference for females in adopting families most waiting children in China are boys, as girls with the same needs are quickly matched with a long line of families seeking Chinese daughters.
+China historically had more girls available for adoption, due to the Chinese culture's preference for sons in combination with the official planned birth policy implemented in 1979.
+For numerous reasons, including a recent amendment of the one child policy, and an increased prevalence of sex selective abortions, most orphanages in China now house only children with special needs, the majority of which are male.
+Because of the heavy preference for girls in adopting families, most children awaiting adoption in China are boys, as girls with the same needs are quickly matched with families within China.

 Although India also has a noticeable excess of girls available for adoption (around 70%), In contrast, South Korea, another East Asian country, has a relatively large excess of boys being adopted; about 60% are boys.

-Countries suspending/ or reducing adoption by US families

-There have been several countries (including certain major sending countries) that are completely not or only partially accepting inter-country adoption requests from US families for certain reasons.